piavW/BootcampNotes/notes.md

 Add `git config core.autocrlf true` to your git to avoid *warning: LF will be replaced by CRLF in lib/atm.rb.* warnings that can occur since I'm using a Mac/unix.

-`git reset --hard HEAD` throws away any uncomitted changes `git stash` stashed untracked files so that you call git pull from someone else.
+`git reset --hard HEAD` throws away any uncomitted changes `git stash` stashes untracked files so that you call git pull from someone else.
-To discard changes in working directory `git checkout <file>` To deleted stashed files `git stash drop`
+To discard changes in working directory `git checkout <file>`.

+To deleted stashed files `git stash drop`

 To remove cruft files or clean your working directory run `git clean`.

 To remove all the untracked files in your working directory, run `git clean -f -d`, which removes any files and also any subdirectories that become empty as a result.

 `git remote set-url origin URLoforiginrepo`